randomwalk94/academic-kickstart/content/post/research_diary_201810.md

 `\[\Gamma: \mathcal{T}\to G, \quad \Gamma(x)=(i,|H(x)|)\;\text{if }x\in \bar U_i. \]`

 2\.
 (Pertubed test function) To prove tightness of a sequence of processes $\{x^{\varepsilon}(\cdot)\}$, we define an operator ${\hat A}{}^{\varepsilon}$ on $x^{\varepsilon}$ which has properties similar to those of an infinitesimal operator of a Markov process.
 If $A$ is the operator for the limit process $x(\cdot)$, we can then compare ${\hat A}{}^{\varepsilon}f^{\varepsilon}(\cdot)$ with $Af(x^{\varepsilon}(\cdot))$, where $f^{\varepsilon}(\cdot)$ is an appropriate small perturbation of $f(\cdot)$.
 Under some suitable conditions, if ${\hat A}{}^{\varepsilon}f^{\varepsilon}(\cdot)-Af(x^{\varepsilon}(\cdot))\to 0$ for all smooth $f$ as $\varepsilon\to 0$, then $x^{\varepsilon}(\cdot)$ will converge (weakly) to $x(\cdot)$.

+## Wednesday-October 10-2018
+1\.
+Two ways to treat these processes:

+- Solutions to SDE.
+- Solutions to _martingale problem_.

+It is often easier to show that a process that is the limit of s sequence of processes satisfies a martingale problem than it is to show that it satisfies an SDE.